Fall Getaway: The Hilton Anatole

 But that's exactly what it is, right here in the middle of Dallas.
 It's far enough from Collin County to feel like an escape (and heck, even if you're in Dallas County, it feels like one, too), which makes it a primo early fall getaway.
 We read, munch and imbibe as we watch the kids play in the pool all afternoon.
 Relax.
 Unplug.
 Weekday stress seems miles away.

 Previously, we dined at SER — truly, one of the best restaurants in the city.
 Award-winning chef Aubrey Murphy is doing culinary magic.
 But tonight, for dinner and fun, we head to Top Golf, which is always a good time.
-The combination of a resorts-style pool in the afternoon and virtual links enhances the getaway feel.
+The combination of a resort-style pool in the afternoon and virtual links enhances the getaway feel.

 "Can you believe we're not on vacation?" my 15-year-old says to me, between rounds of virtual golf.
 Technically, we are, but his question is, perhaps, the highest compliment possible.
 It really does feel like we are far, far away at a Hilton resort.